 The woman behind GAESA: who is Ania Lastres Morera, sanctioned by Washington

-Ania Lastres Morera, executive president of GAESA since 2022, was sanctioned today by Washington along with the Cuban military conglomerate and the mining company Moa Nickel.
+Ania Lastres Morera, Executive President of GAESA since 2022, was sanctioned today by Washington along with the Cuban military conglomerate and the mining company Moa Nickel.

 Ania Lastres MoreraPhoto © PCC

-Ania Guillermina Lastres Morera, the brigadier general who took the reins of Cuba's largest business conglomerate following the death of Luis Alberto Rodríguez López-Calleja, was sanctioned this Thursday by Secretary of State Marco Rubio along with GAESA and the mining company Moa Nickel S.A., under the executive order signed by President Donald Trump on May 1.
+Ania Guillermina Lastres Morera, the brigadier general who took the reins of Cuba's largest business conglomerate following the death of Luis Alberto Rodríguez López-Calleja, was sanctioned this Thursday by Secretary of State Marco Rubio along with GAESA itself and the mining company Moa Nickel S.A., under the executive order signed by President Donald Trump on May 1.

 Journalistic investigations also reveal that Lastres Morera owns 75% of the shares of Allicom Limited, a company registered in the United Kingdom, and is listed as the owner of apartments in Panama.

-The predecessor of Lastres Morera, Rodríguez López-Calleja, had already been sanctioned by the Office of Foreign Assets Control (OFAC) in September 2020 for leading a conglomerate that, according to Washington, financed repression in Cuba and interference in Venezuela.
+The predecessor of Lastres Morera, Rodríguez López-Calleja, had already been sanctioned by the Office of Foreign Assets Control (OFAC) in September 2020 for directing a conglomerate that, according to Washington, financed repression in Cuba and interference in Venezuela.

 Rubio warned that "additional appointments can be expected in the coming days and weeks."